Make use of the console.log() Like a Pro

 With Atatus, You can keep Track of Your Entire Application.

-Atatus is a Full Stack Observability Platform that allows you to investigate issues as if they had occurred in your application.
+Atatus is an Observability Platform that allows you to investigate issues as if they had occurred in your application.
 Instead of guessing why issues occur or requesting images and log dumps from users, Atatus allows you to recreate the experience and immediately figure out what went wrong.

-Application Performance Monitoring, Real User Monitoring, Server Monitoring, Logs Monitoring, Synthetic Monitoring, Uptime Monitoring, and API Analytics are some of the services we provide.
-It has plugins and works well with any application, regardless of framework.
+We offer Application Performance Monitoring, Real User Monitoring, Serverless Monitoring, Logs Monitoring, Synthetic Monitoring, Uptime Monitoring, and API Analytics.
+It works perfectly with any application, regardless of framework, and has plugins.

 Atatus provides a full view of your application, including how it works, where performance bottlenecks exist, which users are most impacted, and which faults break your code for your frontend, backend, and infrastructure, which can be advantageous to your business.